-Software product development is a design hypothesis testing exercise.
+Software product development is a design hypothesis testing exercise (as we pointed out in our post on the iterative process).
 You believe that this set of features used by that group of people will achieve your organization’s goals.
 But how do you know that’s true?
 One option is to dive right in and build the whole thing to find out, but you would be risking a lot of time and money on a guess.

 Another option is the minimum viable product (MVP).
 This allows you to test that hypothesis in the fastest and cheapest manner possible.
 This gets you to working software and real-world feedback quickly, which is the purpose of the MVP: validate whether or not you’re on the right path.